-- The name of the person who referred you - The firm they are with - What they do and what makes them great - A brief description of what they referred to you (testimonials are appropriate whenever a business introduction was made, regardless of if it resulted in commerce or not) - If you are collaborating with the referrer on this project, please explain why/how your disciplines come together to help educate other Members - A very brief elevator pitch to introduce yourself if you didn't already cover that

-While testimonials should always focus primarily on highlighting the person who sent you the referral, the example you share will also help Members recognize how people in different professional specialities need you for their clients in which they should think of you.
+- The name of the person who referred you - The firm they are with - What they do and what makes them great - A brief description of what they referred to you (testimonials are appropriate whenever a business introduction was made, regardless of if it resulted in commerce or not) - If you are collaborating with the referrer on this project, please explain why/how your disciplines come together to help educate other members - A very brief elevator pitch to introduce yourself if you didn't already cover that different professional specialties need you for their clients in which they should think of you.
 As a rule of thumb, earmark 80% of your talk-time for highlighting the person who referred the opportunity to you, and only 20% should be spent on your role in the process.